MVA Problem Solver

 - you can identify the driver of that car including name, address and licence details.

 The maximum benefit that can be claimed is $3000 or $5000 depending on your insurer.
 The first step is to make a claim.
 If your insurer refuses to pay the claim or there is a delay you should make a complaint to insurer’s Internal Dispute Resolution (IDR) department.
-Find your insurer’s IDR details here.
+Find your insurer’s IDR details at the Australian Financial Complaints Authority’s (AFCA’s) online member search function.

-If the dispute is not resolved within 45 days you can lodge a dispute in the Financial Ombudsman’s Service, a free dispute resolution service, for any problems with your claim.
+If the dispute is not resolved within 45 days you can lodge a dispute in AFCA, a free dispute resolution service, for any problems with your claim.

 It is not easy to claim this benefit and if your claim is refused you should seek legal advice.